msdamzdh/MultiAgentSystemReviewPaper/README.md

 ```

 This command initializes the ResercherAgents Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew